Calciumdibromid/CaBr2/README.md

 Frontend is written in Angular 12 and backend is in Rust.

-To start execute `yarn start` to build and serve UI, execute `yarn tauri:dev` to get the aplication window.
+To start execute `yarn start` to build and serve UI, execute `yarn tauri:dev` to get the application window.

 ## Build